 The other option available to students is accelerated learning – students study core and elective units at Year 10 but they have access to a range of VCE and VET subjects and can begin to learn at an advanced level.

 In Year 10 students explore and identify possible pathways for their future learning and they continue to learn the skills required for future studies.
 All students participate in a week of work experience as well as the Urban Familiarisation Camp in Melbourne.

-To view and or download the current Year 10 Course Outline and 2016 Course Outline please click here.
+To view and or download the current Year 10 Course Outline click here

-In Years 11 and 12 students start to work towards what they are interested in doing once they leave school – through either the Victorian Certificate of Applied Learning (VCAL) or the Victorian Certificate of Education (VCE).
-There are a huge range of subjects available for both courses and students can pursue areas of interest and develop a program that allows them to meet their desired pathway.
+In Years 11 and 12 students start to work towards what they are interested in doing once they leave school through completion of the Victorian Certificate of Education (VCE).
+There are a huge range of subjects available, students can pursue areas of interest and develop a program that allows them to meet their desired pathway.